 Apart from the iTunes and iCloud backup sources, you can easily recover photos after factory reset by using third-party programs.
 FoneDog Toolkit- iOS Data Recovery has the complete tools needed for recovery.
 It provides three options:

 This recovery method works perfectly for those who have forgotten to take backups of their pictures and other phone contents.
 As long as the iOS device data is not overwritten, there is a greater chance of recovery.
-You can recover photos after factory reset smoothly with this option.
-Follow the steps on how to use this method:
+You can recover photos after the factory reset smoothly with this option.
+Follow the steps on how to recover iPad photos after restore without backup:

 Note: Before using the program, you must turn off the iTunes auto-sync otherwise it might overwrite the iTunes data.

 FoneDog Toolkit- iOS Data Recovery will begin to scan the entire iOS device for all the missing or deleted photos and other contents such as contacts, documents, calendars, emails, messages, videos, and more.

 After the scanning stops, it will display all the recovered files on the left panel.
 Go over to the photos categories and then find the deleted photos needed.
 From here, you can selectively recover photos after factory reset without the need to restore the entire files.
 Mark the photos required and then click on the ‘Recover’ button to download and save the pictures on the computer.

 The second method by FoneDog Toolkit- iOS Data Recovery is to ‘Recover from iTunes Backup File’.
 FoneDog Toolkit- iOS Data Recovery simply extracts the iTunes backups and lets you choose the photos only to recover.
 You don’t need to endure more data loss by overwriting the existing phone contents.
 You can perform selective recovery at any time.
 To make it clear, follow these steps: